diazelena325/contactform/devPostBackend.md

 ## Create API routes for handling email requests

+Create a route to handle email sending requests.
 Create the post route that will send the message to your email and will also send an auto reply to the person sending you a message.
+Use the transporter to send emails with user-provided data.
+Handle success and error responses in the backend

 ```
 router.post('/send', (req, res, next) => {
 	var name = req.body.name;
 	var email = req.body.email;
 	var message = req.body.message;
-	var senderEmail = name + ' <' + creds.EMAIL + '>';
+	var senderEmail = `${name} <${creds.EMAIL}>`;
+	var yourEmail = `${creds.YOURNAME} <${creds.EMAIL}>`;
 	var content = `name: ${name} \n email: ${email} \n message: ${message} `;
 	var mail = {
 		from: senderEmail,
-		to: creds.EMAIL, // email address you will receive messages
+		to: creds.EMAIL, // This is email address that you want to receive messages on
-		subject: 'New Message from your Portfolio',
+		subject: `New Portfolio Message from ${name}`,
 		text: content,
 	};